-Anthropogeography works from an economic-social science perspective, such as in commercial geography, transport geography, urban geography, and population geography.
+Anthropogeography takes an economic-social science perspective, such as in commercial geography, transport geography, urban geography, and population geography.

-The course of study is also very application oriented.
-The concept behind the course of study is to offer an extraordinarily elaborate and comprehensive methodological training - from scientific data collection on site to evaluating the results.
+Another special feature of the RWTH degree program is its application of theory into practice: the concept behind the course of study is to offer an extraordinarily elaborate and comprehensive methodological training - from scientific data collection on site to evaluating the results.

 Applied geography at RWTH means practical experience straight from the beginning!
 Field exercises supplement basic studies in the first semester.
 There is also an emphasis on methodological skills, such as climatological measurements at RWTH's own measuring stations, soil sample analyses, mapping, surveys, and statistic analyses.
 Many excursions offers a lively look into geographical peculiarities in the region and into geographical practice.
 Larger study excursions can take students to neighboring Euroean countries or to other continents.

 Professional experience in a particular field of application is indispensable for geographers.
-A professional internships, completed during the lecture-free period, offers a deeper look into fields of work requiring geographic expertise.
+A professional internship, completed during the lecture-free period, offers a deeper look into fields of work requiring geographic expertise.